WOONSOCKET â€“ It was the kind of scream that makes the hair on the back of your neck stand up â€“ quickly followed by a series of gunshots.

 Christian Rosado, 25, of Worcester was arraigned in District Court Monday on charges of attempted murder, assault with the intent to commit a felony, and discharging a firearm in a populated area in connection with Wilsonâ€™s shooting.
 Police say Wilson was shot four times â€“ in the back, foot and both ankles â€“ by Rosado and, possibly, at least one other gunman who remains at large.

-Rosado, who declined to provide his date of birth to authorities, was ordered held without bail at the Adult Correctional Institutions following his court appearance.
-Rosado was last reported in stable condition at Rhode Island Hospital after undergoing surgery.
+Rosado was ordered held without bail at the Adult Correctional Institutions following his court appearance.
+Wilson was last reported in stable condition at Rhode Island Hospital after undergoing surgery.

 MacKenzie and her boyfriend, Charley DiChiaro, run a bar at 158 Fairmount St., directly across the street from the bridge.
-DiChiaro lives upstairs from the bar and MacKenzie, who works as a bartender, sometimes stays over.
+DiChiaro lives upstairs from the bar and MacKenzie, who helps out at the, sometimes stays over.

 DiChiaro and MacKenzie were relaxing on the back stoop behind the bar Saturday night when they heard the piercing screams coming from the bridge.
 Moments later, she and DiChiaro both heard a series of gunshots.

 â€śIt was like pop, pop, pop-pop-pop,â€ť said DiChiaro. â€śI would say it was about six shots.â€ť

 As MacKenzie headed toward the bridge, she saw three men running down First Avenue.
 She thought they had something to do with the shooting and they appeared to be fleeing the scene, she said.